Automattic/jetpack/readme.txt

 **Enhancements**

-* Admin: add new "My Plan" page to the Jetpack dashboard.
+* Admin Page: add new "My Plan" page to the Jetpack dashboard.
-* Admin: module configuration URLs now redirect to the relevant section in Jetpack settings.
+* Admin Page: module configuration URLs now redirect to the relevant section in Jetpack settings.
-* Admin: clarify and unify Security settings links in the Jetpack Dashboard.
+* Admin Page: clarify and unify Security settings links in the Jetpack Dashboard.
+* Admin Page: hide Related Posts preview when not active.
 * Affiliate tools: offer options for affiliate partners to manage affiliation links on their site.
 * Blocks: add new Subcription form block.
 * Internationalization: add new locales, ensure existing ones are up to date.